kaden175ck/Small-Web-Components/Readme.md

-## This repository is all about making web designs and animations using vanilla CSS and HTML.
+## This repository is all about making web components and animations using vanilla CSS and HTML!